karthik101/30loops-user-docs/wsgi.rst

         start_response(status, response_headers)
         return ['Hello world!\n']

 This function serves as an entrypoint for the app server.
-It is called for each incoming request.
-WSGI entrypoints have to be specified in the following
-format: ``python.module.path:callable``.
-In our case thats ``wsgiapp.main:application``.
+Each incoming request will be routed to this function.
+WSGI entrypoints have to be specified in the following format: ``python.module.path:callable``.
+In this example this is ``wsgiapp.main:application``.

-So lets create our application on 30loops and deploy it.
-First create the new app and an environment
+So let's create the application and deploy it.
+First create the new app and create an environment:

 ::